Letterbook/FEP/fep/8b32/fep-8b32.md

 }
 ```

 The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
 The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof](https://w3c.github.io/vc-data-integrity/#dataintegrityproof).
 The value of `verificationMethod` attribute SHOULD be an URL of actor's public key or a [DID](https://www.w3.org/TR/did-core/) associated with an actor.
+The value of `proofPurpose` attribute MUST be `assertionMethod`.

 ### Proof verification